nathanKimbleLove/shop-client/README.md

 ![](./readme/RatingsDemo.gif)

+# How to run this application on your computer

-# This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts